 • When you bake the crisp, place the pie dish on a cookie sheet.
 This way, if the filling spills over, the cookie sheet will catch the mess and it won’t stick to the bottom of your oven!

-A juicy, warm blueberry crisp is amazing on its own, but topped with vanilla ice cream, whipped cream, or even crème fraîche, blueberry crisp becomes a dinner party-worthy dessert.
-Cold crisp is the perfect slightly indulgent breakfast as a topping for your morning yogurt.
+A juicy, warm blueberry crisp is amazing on its own, but topped with vanilla ice cream, whipped cream, or even crème fraîche, this becomes a dinner party-worthy dessert.
+Enjoyed cold, it’s the perfect slightly indulgent breakfast as a topping for your morning yogurt.

-I’ve even used it as a topping for my protein waffle.
+I’ve even added a scoop of it over buttermilk waffles.
 It was just as scrumptious as what you might imagine!

 Variations

-Even though the peaches and blueberries are absolutely divine paired together, feel free to use your favorite fruits instead – such as cherries, blackberries, raspberries, plums, nectarines and the list goes on.
-Enjoy! xoxo
+Even though the peaches and blueberries are absolutely divine paired together, feel free to use your favorite fruits instead.

 two servings of fruit crisp topped with ice cream in white bowls